-Three Months Ended June 30, s Ended 30,

-(US\$000's) 2014 2013 2014 2013

-Accounts payable and accrued liabilities 69 223 - 223
+Three Months Ended September 30, Nine Months Ended September 30, (US\$000's) 2014 2013 2014 2013 Accounts payable and accrued liabilities - (223) -

-69 223 - 223

-14. COMMITMENTS AND CONTINGENCIES
+16. COMMITMENTS AND CONTINGENCIES

-The following is a summary of the Company's contractual obligations and commitments as of March 31, 2014:
+The following is a summary of the Company's contractual obligations and commitments as of September 30, 2014:

 (US\$000's) 2014 2015 Thereafter

-Operating leases (1) 42 83 -
+Operating leases (1) 21 83 -

+Short term note payable (2) 512 1,053 -

-Long term loans - interest payments (2) 2,168 4,300
+Long term loan - interest payments (3) 1,084 4,300 -

-Debentures - interest payments (3) 1,001 2,001 3,002
+Debentures - interest payments (4) 953 1,905 2,858

-3,211 6,384 3,002
+2,570 7,341 2,858

-(1) The Corporation has extended its lease of office space for its corporate headquarters in the United States through December 2015.
+(1) The Company has extended its lease of office space for its corporate headquarters in the United States through December 2015.

-The commitments of the Corporation include a \$10 million loan commitment to Bahar Energy for the funding of the deficit cash flows associated with the 2014 Bahar Annual Work Program and Budget ("WP&B"), which is subject to change.
-As of June 30, 2014 the Company has funded \$8.8 million and expects the remaining funding under this commitment to be minimal for the remainder of the year due to downward revisions to the WP&B.
+The commitments of the Company include a \$10 million loan commitment to Bahar Energy for the funding of the deficit cash flows associated with the 2014 Bahar Annual Work Program and Budget ("WP&B"), which is subject to change.
+As of September 30, 2014 the Company has funded \$8.8 million and expects the remaining funding under this commitment to be minimal for the remainder of the year due to downward revisions to the WP&B.

 The Company's commitments to fund the Bahar Project are based on the annual WP&B approved by the board of Bahar Energy.
 Greenfields' management, through their participation at the project Steering Committee, Management Committee and Bahar Energy board of directors, provides significant input and technical guidance to the proposed annual work plan.
-Proposed budgets are reviewed and approved by the Management Committee (comprised of representatives from Bahar Energy and SOCAR), Bahar
+Proposed budgets are reviewed and approved by the Management Committee (comprised of representatives from Bahar Energy and SOCAR), Bahar Energy board of directors and Greenfields board of directors.
+Budget approval by Bahar Energy must be unanimous.
+Failing unanimity on a work program and budget, the proposal capable of satisfying the minimum work and production obligations under the ERDPSA for the calendar year in question that receives the highest percentage vote is deemed approved.
+Greenfields' President and Chief Executive Officer currently serves as the Bahar Energy representative to the Steering Committee under the ERDPSA and to the Management Committee for BEOC.
+The latter has the authority under a Joint Operating Agreement to exercise day to day supervision and direction of all matters pertaining to the joint operations